msdlt/sakai-homepage-generator/README.md

 ## Install
 Copy into root of **Resources** folder:
-* Portal folder containing this code
+* Portal folder containing this code (you can upload portal.zip and then unzip it)
 * Index.html

 ## Configure